ILUVUS/iluvus-react-native-JIC-4321/README.md

 - Corrected the display of the number of likes/uplifts.
 - Fixed the problem where posts were not displaying properly.
+- Fixed the report button and added a report message when reporting.

 ### Known Issues